PigCI/pig-ci-rails/README.md

   * Add the logo of PigCI to HTML summary.
   * Should I disable terminal output by default?
 It feels like noise.
   * Should I reject database requests that have a value of 0?
 I think so.
-  * Share gem version and stuff back to PigCI.
   * Document setting branch/commit encase of weird CI.

 ## Contributing